difiore/Intro_to_R_Reader/_book/06_More_Complicated_Analyses.md

 ### Importing Your Own Data
 So far in this course, we've been working exclusively with the data pre-available in R and a few of the packages we've taken advantage of.
 While this is a good way to learn R, it's not particularly helpful in letting you complete your own analyses.

 Luckily, R has a number of functions used to import data from external files.
-To demonstrate these, I'll be using datasets located at [https://github.com/mikemahoney218/Unit5Data](https://github.com/mikemahoney218/Unit5Data), in the "Datasets" folder.
+To demonstrate these, I'll be using datasets located [on GitHub](https://github.com/mikemahoney218/Unit6Data), in the "Datasets" folder.
 You don't necessarily need to download these files - but we'll be using these for demonstration throughout this unit.

 We're going to be assuming that your data are located in the same folder as your script - this is usually the easiest way to manage datasets.
 Otherwise, you'll have to wrestle a little with using relative pathways and directory names - Hadley Wickham explains these in more detail here.